fbyukgo/Bash-amel/README.md

 # Bash-amel
-A saucy repo for bash oneliners
+A saucy repo for bash one-liners